jSieber7/Historical-Cryptocurrency-Data-to-Excel/README.md

 # Historical-Cryptocurrency-Data-to-Excel

+This program gets historical cryptocurrency data off the internet and exports it into an excel friendly format.

+Through the functions in the python file, one can easily input what coins to gather information about and the date to receive this information.

-This program gets historical crypto data off the internet and exports it into an excell friendly format.
-The coins to get information from and the date range can easily be maniuplated through functions within the python file.
-Uses Beautiful Soup and Pandas, through Pandas a user can easily export the scraped data into many file formats.
-This program is particulary useful for keeping track of a cyrpto portfolio.
-An example fork of using the python file in this way will be provided at a later date.
+Uses Beautiful Soup and Pandas libraries.
+Through Pandas a user can easily export the scraped data into many different file formats.
+This program is particulary useful for keeping track of a cyrpto portfolio when used in conjunction with Pandas.
+An example of using the python file in this way will be provided through a fork at a later date.